soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 #### 3.1.1 Goal of GPT like LLM

 In the architecture of GPT, the task of generating text is approached as a sequence generation problem where the model predicts one token at a time.
 Each token generated is conditioned on the tokens that precede it, and outputs the probability distribution of the generated token conditioned on previous tokens which is learned during the model's training phase.
-This approach is what allows GPT models to create coherent and contextually appropriate text based on the input provided.
+This approach is what allows GPT models to create coherent, and contextually appropriate text based on the input provided.

 Mathematically, from the GPT, we try to predict the token $\mathbf{t}^{(i)}$ given the previous sequence of tokens $(\mathbf{t}^{(j)})_{j = 1}^{j = i-1}$.
 Suppose the GPT predicts the token $\mathbf{t}^{(i)}$ with probability: